 Another consequence is what happened between the two American political parties during the ‘60s.
 For the most part and to all appearances, African Americans encountered a losing situation with both parties.
 Paradoxically, African Americans have supported the democratic party while the Party continues to rely on powerful teacher unions for campaign funding.
 Notably, teacher unions continue to be anti-public charter schools, and so without engaging in community-based conversations about the continuous achievement gap that exists between black and white children, black children and the African American cohort become less competitive.

 Not enough conversations are being had, regarding how to solve the racial achievement gap problem.
-For the most part, white scholars have continued to drive this conversation without inviting more black educators, black researches, and black school administrators, who are on the ground, to the decision-making table.
-American educators are just beginning to understand that black educators and black school administrators should have had the opportunity to sit at the decision making table at the beginning of school integration.
+For the most part, white scholars have continued to drive this conversation without inviting more black educators, black researchers, and black school administrators, who are on the ground, to the decision-making table.
+American educators are just beginning to understand that black educators and black school administrators should have had the opportunity to sit at the decision-making table at the beginning of school integration.
 But yet we say again and again, “the wheels of justice turn slowly.”

 African Americans have always been a resilient people; however, possessing the authority and controlling the narrative of how black Americans see themselves as Americans has always been the struggle.
 African Americans are the smaller subculture within a large mostly white American society, a society that in many cases today refuses to integrate its churches, employees, and residential communities fully.
 Thus, the probability, of African Americans grabbing even a micro amount of power to control their destiny, is a rarity.